okta/okta-sdk-dotnet/docs/NetworkZoneApi.md

 Retrieve a Network Zone

-Retrieves a network zone by `zoneId`
+Retrieves a Network Zone by `zoneId`

 ### Example
 ```csharp